ModelDBRepository/62285/readme.txt

 Click on the IClamp button and adjust the current to 0.030 nA and press Init&Run for the middle fig 7A, and then 0.12 nA and press Init&Run for fig 7A (right).

+5/17/2017  Revised by N.T.
+Carnevale.
+As noted by the senior author in the readme.html file for ModelDB entry 62284 which is associated with the paper

+Melnick IV, Santos SF, Safronov BV (2004)
+Mechanism of spike frequency adaptation in substantia gelatinosa neurones of rat.
+J Physiol 559:383-95

+in the original implementation of this model assigning a value of 6.3 to the parameter "celsius" corresponded to an actual operating temperature of 23 deg C.  In this new revision of the model, the value assigned to celsius is identical to the operating temperature, i.e. a value of 23 means 23 deg C.  The motivation for the current revision is to facilitate future attributed reuse of this model and the mechanisms that it employs by promoting conceptual clarity and making sure that this code "plays nicely" with other models that involve temperature-dependent mechanisms.